Who are we?

 When a competitor fails an obstacle or is disqualified for the first time, the clock will stop and this will represent their official result, but they will be able to attempt each of the remaining obstacles once.

-Adult qualifiers are open to all competitors turning 15 in 2024 and older, with competitors born between 2007 and 2009 able to choose between the adult divisions or a separate young adult division, and competition, while competitors turning 40 in 2024 or older can choose to enter the adult divisions or the separate masters division.
+The Adult Male and Adult Female divisions are open to competitors who are turning 15 in 2025 or older, while competitors turning 40 in 2025 or older can choose to enter the separate Masters division.

-A single adult qualifier is capped at 50 competitors, with the number of adult males, adult females, young adults and masters qualifying spots available at each event ranging from 1 to 10 based on the number of competitors in each division at each qualifier.
+The competitor pool for adult divisions (including Adult Male, Adult Female and Masters) at a single qualifier is capped at 50 competitors, with the number of qualifying spots for each division available at each event ranging from 1 to 5 based on the number of competitors in each division at each qualifier:

 However, a competitor who finishes last overall at an event is unable to qualify at that event (even on countbacks), unless they are the only competitor in their division or they finish last despite clearing the course.
 For example, at an event with 15 women and one man, a man who finishes last overall will still qualify for Finals, because there were no other competitors in the male division.